FK Bodø/Glimt: Europe

 Bodø/Glimt have participated in European Cups a number of times.
 The first time was in 1976, when they lost against Napoli in the Cup Winners' Cup.
 In 1978, they lost to Inter Milan, and in 1994 to Sampdoria in the same competition.

-In 2004, they lost to Beşiktaş in the first round of the UEFA Cup and in 2020 to A.C.
-Milan in the first qualifying round of the UEFA Europa League.
+In 2004, they lost to Beşiktaş in the first round of the UEFA Cup and in 2020 to AC Milan in the third qualifying round of the UEFA Europa League.
 Due to a shortened season during the COVID-19 pandemic, the double against Milan was played as a single match at San Siro, with no return leg.
 Glimt was narrowly defeated then by a score of 3–2.

-In 2021, they made their debut UEFA Champions League appearance, facing Legia Warsaw from Poland's Ekstraklasa in the first qualifying round.
-After being eliminated in the first round, the club managed to make their debut in the group stage of UEFA Europa Conference League, where they recorded surprisingly positive results, winning over A.S.
-Roma 8–3 on aggregate and reaching past this stage to eventually defeat Celtic F.C. and gain a place in the Round of 16 in 2022.
-The club managed to reach the quarter-finals of UEFA Europa Conference League then, eventually losing to future champions AS Roma, while initially managing to win over them in the first match of the double.
+In 2021, they made their debut UEFA Champions League appearance facing Legia Warsaw from Poland's Ekstraklasa in the first qualifying round.
+After being eliminated then, following a 5–2 defeat on aggregate, the club managed to make their debut in the group stage of UEFA Europa Conference League, where they recorded surprisingly positive results, winning over AS Roma 8–3 on aggregate and reaching past the next stage to eventually defeat Celtic and gain a place in the Round of 16 in 2022.
+The club managed to reach the quarter-finals of UEFA Europa Conference League, eventually losing to future champions AS Roma, while initially managing to win over them in the first match of the double.

+In 2023, the Norway side qualified to play Lech Poznań in the UEFA Europa Conference League knockout round play-offs.
+Following a 0–0 draw in the first leg, they got eliminated after Mikael Ishak's second-half goal for the Polish side.

+In 2025, they became the first ever Norwegian side to reach a Europa League semi-final, by beating Lazio 3–2 on penalties, following an equaliser in extra time by Andreas Helmersen to level the tie 3–3 on aggregate, following a 2–0 win by Bodø/Glimt in the first leg.